423-547-8015 X 1502

 Prospective Tuition/County Applicants in Grades 9-12

-New tuition applicants at the high school will not apply in the Cyclone Connection.
-New tuition applicants and new Elizabethton High School students (not transferring from T. A. Dugger Jr. High) and their parents should make plans to attend one of two tuition registration dates at the high school: May 30 or May 31 from 8:30-11:00 a.m. or 12:30-3:00 p.m.
-The final day of registration for new students will be August 1, 2019.
+New tuition applicants at the high school will not apply online in the Cyclone Connection like applicants in grades K-8.
+New tuition applicants and new Elizabethton High School students (not transferring from T. A. Dugger Jr. High) and their parents should make plans to attend one of two tuition registration dates at the high school.

 Appointments are not necessary for these dates; however, parents and students should come and allow at least 45 minutes for the registration process.
 The applying student or parent should pick up and complete a registration packet in advance of the registration dates.
-These will be available beginning March 8.
+Rising freshmen who have not already picked up their registration packet should pick one up from the EHS counseling office.

 If the new student receives special education services, forms will only be collected by the counseling office, and a future appointment will be made for the special education department.